Lost Pet

 At home, put out anything that will have your smell on it – blankets, clothing, and old pillows and pillow cases.
 Set out the dog's smelly food, water, crate, and bedding.
 For cats, put out dirty cat litter and litter box.
 Highly smelly foods like cat food, tuna and meat.
 If you have a slow cooker, set it out on the porch with smelly foods cooking.
 Try grilling hot dogs.
 If you have a baby, put out dirty diapers.
 Place a baby monitor or security camera outside by the food to see if someone is returning to eat or is checking out stuff.
 A lot of times animals will be more active at night.
 Keep refreshing and renewing food.

-I understand you'll want to panic, but you have to stay calm.
+Panic is normal; it's best to stay calm.
 Drive your neighbor looking but someone has to stay home if the animal returns.
 It's a waiting game.
 Sightings are very valuable.
 Keep track of all sightings – use map, pin mark to see radius, where to focus your effort and where to put flyers.
 Start with a 3 block radius of where your pet went missing or was last seen.
 If you don't get sightings expand the territory.
 You cannot get your pet home without flyers, check in with shelters, vets offices.

 Don't drive around calling for your pet!
 Your pet will try to follow your voice and you've already moved on.
 This will leave your pet more disoriented and confused.
 Only call your animals name from your property.
 If your dog loves squeaky toys, squeak the toy in your yard while calling their name.
 If your cat loves rattles and bells, use them while calling their name.
 Again, only do this from your own property!